justpat99/layoffs-data-analysis/README.md

 ## Exploratory Data Analysis

-- Layoffs by company
-- Layoffs by country
+- Total layoffs by company and country
 - Yearly and monthly trends
-- Top companies with highest layoffs
+- Top companies with highest layoffs per year
 - Rolling total of layoffs over time
+- Analysis by company stages

-## Insights
+## Key Insights

+- Layoffs peaked significantly in 2022, which means economic was affeced during the pandemic.
+- The United Stages experienced the highest number of layoffs.
-- Some companies had 100% layoffs, which means they were possible to shut down
+- Many companies had 100% layoffs, indicating possible shutdowns.
-- Layoffs are concentrated in certain countries (e.g., United States)
-- Layoffs increased during specific years
-- Companies with higher funding tend to have larger layoffs
+- The tech industry and well-funded companies were affected.

+## Tools Used

+MySQL (Data Cleaning & Analysis)

 ## Files